findstr/silly/README.md

 - bootstrap, lua entry file
 - lualib_path, will append the package.path (in luaVM)
 - lualib_cpath, will append the package.cpath (int luaVM)
-- logpath, when run as daemon, all print message will write to [logpath]/silly-[pid].log file
+- logpath, when ran as a daemon, all print message will write to [logpath]/silly-[pid].log file
-- pidfile, when run as daemon, 'pidfile' will used by run only once on a system
+- pidfile, when ran as a daemon, 'pidfile' will used by run only once on a system

 ## Test